Stories of the Supernatural

 PictureSoldiers convalescing at the hotel while it was a VA hospital

-In 1973, through the Historic Monuments Act and Legacy of Parks program, the City of Coral Gables was granted ownership control of The Biltmore.
-Undecided as to the structure's future, The Biltmore remained unoccupied for almost 10 years.
-Then in 1983, the City oversaw its full restoration to be opened as a grand hotel.
-Almost four years and $55 million later, The Biltmore opened on December 31, 1987 as a first class hotel and resort.
-Over 600 guests turned out to honor the historic Biltmore at a black tie affair.
-Since before it's restoration in 1983, the Biltmore Hotel has been known for being haunted, unexplained noises on the 13th floor, a ghostly girl out on the golf course, and restless spirits from its time as a VA hospital, are but only a few of the ghostly stories associated with it.
+Almost four years and $55 million later, The Biltmore opened on December 31, 1987, as a first-class hotel and resort.
+Over 600 guests turned out to honor the historic Biltmore at a black-tie affair.
+Since before its restoration in 1983, the Biltmore Hotel has been known for being haunted, with unexplained noises on the 13th floor, a ghostly girl out on the golf course, and restless spirits from its time as a VA hospital, just a few of the ghostly stories associated with it.

 Picture